 Oral communication, information technology, and writing skills are essential for success on the job and in our personal lives.
 To help build these skills throughout the college years, ETSU requires all students to meet "proficiency-intensive" requirements.
 These requirements do not necessarily add course hours to a student's program of study, but typically are met by courses being taken for the major or general education or as electives.
 Certain courses within every major, as well as selected courses in the general education core, are declared oral communication-intensive, using information technology-intensive, or writing-intensive.
 These courses offer students the opportunity to practice the identified skills while learning the subject matter of the course.
-ETSU's proficiencyintensive courses are indicated on GoldLink each term.
 ETSU's proficiency-intensive requirements do not apply to students pursuing second baccalaureate degrees.